Marketing Beginner Updated 2026-03-22

 What is a Brand Ambassador?

-A brand ambassador is a person who represents and promotes a brand over an extended period — not as a one-off sponsorship, but as an ongoing partnership built on genuine affinity.
+A brand ambassador is a person who represents and promotes a brand over an extended period.
+Not as a one-off sponsorship, but as an ongoing partnership built on genuine affinity.

 The key distinction: a brand deal is a transaction.
 A brand ambassadorship is a relationship.
 Ambassadors use the product regularly, post about it naturally, attend events, and serve as the brand’s face in their communities.
 They might be influencers, employees, or just loyal customers with an audience.